Chope

 Confirmation Screen

-Issue 1 — The label named "Restaurant Questions" is misleading.
-It should be "Any Special Request?" so that it's clearer for users.
+Issue 1 — The label "Restaurant Questions" is misleading.
+It should be changed to "Any Special Request?" to make it clearer for users.

-Issue 2 — A button to jump straight back to the Home screen here as well if users changed their minds.
+Issue 2 — A button should be added here to allow users to return directly to the Home screen if they change their minds.

 Prioritising the Solutions